 Michele Fitzgerald was raised in rural Martin County, North Carolina.
 She started painting at the age of fourteen after discovering the meager art supplies section of the local Walmart.

 She continued painting in her spare time throughout high school and college.
 In 2005, she graduated from the arts conservatory, UNCSA, with a BFA in Filmmaking before moving to Los Angeles to pursue her dreams.

-She has experimented with many styles and mediums over the years, honing her individuality, and turning what was once just an adolescent hobby into a meaningful endeavor of study and practice.
+She experimented with many styles and mediums over the next twenty years, honing her individuality, and turning what was once just an adolescent hobby into a meaningful endeavor of study and practice.

 In 2014, she fashioned her nom de guerre from her childhood and adult nicknames and Micki Fitz was born.
 That same year she began working seriously on the Starlight Curio series of old Hollywood and pop-culture collages.

 In 2016, she began her abstract work in earnest with a series of heavy “texturescapes” made up of gel, polymer clay, and other objects.
 More recently, she has created pieces made up of acrylic and spray paints.
 These combine with nail glitters, metal leaf, and other material to create wild, sparkling compositions of complex colors schemes often obscured by a veil of tobacco-stained polyurethane.

 Michele lives and works in El Segundo, CA with her roommate and a lizard named Chainsaw.

 “Bashing my brains out onto canvas and wood boards.”